rebootl/website-copy/README.md

 notes on permissions:

-- ssh access on the remote host(s)
+- to simplify login ssh keys could be used, this is set-up independently from this script

-  (incl. read permission for website files) atm. the user calling the script is used to simplify logins ssh keys could be used, this is set-up independently from this script
+- local sudo is needed for writing website files with configured user

-- sudo local for writing website files with configured user
+- if needed set up mysql access by .my.cnf files

-- if needed set up mysql access by .my.cnf files e.g. ~/.my.cnf:
+e.g. ~/.my.cnf:
 ~~~
 [mysqldump]
 user=mysqluser